-Products and services can use offset units to support their emissions management activities.
-For example, products or services seeking to become carbon neutral can use eligible offset units to compensate for emissions that cannot be completely reduced through energy efficiency, the procurement of renewable energy or supply chain management.
+Organisations can use offset units to support their emissions management activities.
+For example, organisations seeking to become carbon neutral can use eligible offset units to compensate for emissions that cannot be completely reduced through energy efficiency, the procurement of renewable energy or supply chain management.